Tel Aviv Ben Gurion International Airport Guide (TLV)

 A 24-hour left-luggage and lost and found service (tel: (03) 975 4436) is available at the western car park of Terminal 3.
 Individual airline lost and found desks can be found in the Terminal 3 arrivals hall.

 Passengers with Israel's El Al airline are permitted to use the King David Lounge (tel: (03) 977 1111) in Terminal 3, which provides internet kiosks and newspapers.
 First- and business-class passengers with all other airlines have access to a number of dedicated lounges, while other passengers may also use these services for a fee.
 Meeting facilities are available at most major hotels in Tel Aviv.

 Facilities for the disabled include accessible telephones and toilets, raised pedestrian crossings, ramps and lifts.
 Lifts and vehicle transportation to the aircraft are also available to disabled passengers, who should contact their airline in advance with any special assistance requirements.
 Disabled parking spaces are designated in the short-term car parks close to the terminals.

 There are short-term car parks at the entrances to Terminals 1 and 3.
 Long-term car parking is at a remote location and is clearly signposted – a shuttle bus links the long-term parking areas to Terminal 3.
-There is an automated service in English (tel: (03) 972 3339) for further information.
+A new long-term car park has also recently opened located close to Terminal 3, with space for 750 cars, 500 of which are under shelter.
+There is an automated service in English (tel: (03) 972 3333) for further information.